cocode/TrekBASIC/README.md

 Use "help" to get available commands, like "load programs/superstartrek.abs" and "run".

 I have not implemented an editor in basic_shell.
+You can input individual lines, but there is no editing.
 While the old-style line-by-line editing might be nostalgic, modern editors are *so* much better.
+You can edit in your favorite editor, and paste in changes to the shell, or just run them directly.

 ## Features